joeeeeey/frontend_base_updater/README.md

 See explainations in config/config.tmp.js

 ## How to Use
+1. Clone this repo.
+2. Open terminal and go into the directory of this repo.
+3. Run `npm install`.

-1. Run `make init_config` to init config file.
+4. Run `make init_config` to init config file.
-2. Modify the config file as your like.
+5. Modify the config file as your like.
-3. Run `make update_all` to update microapps.
+6. Run `make update_all` to update microapps.